 If you have questions, I’m here to help.
 There is no commitment and we provide free initial 15-minute phone calls.
 We look forward to meeting you.

 Producing a will and testament is an important action in guaranteeing a future for your partner, kids, and other loved ones, and even your family pets.
-A correctly composed file appoints somebody to supervise the estate and settle all financial obligations.
+A correctly composed file appoints somebody to supervise the property and estate, as well as settle all financial obligations.
 It will likewise attend to your household upon death.

 A last will and testament under Georgia law are not needed, it is merely recommended.
 Without one, you have no binding evidence of your final wishes, which suggests that state laws of intestacy will figure out how your possessions are dispersed.
 Your residential or commercial property might even be auctioned off to satisfy any staying financial obligations.